 Once the phone is verified, the IRS will let you create an online account.

 Once your account has been created, you can immediately download all the tax transcripts easily.

 Types of Transcript

-IRS offers 4 types of typescript which may serve a different purpose.
-For filing an i-485 adjustment of status, we suggest downloading all 4 types and send it with your application package.
+IRS offers 4 types of typescript which may serve a different purposes.
+For filing an i-485 adjustment of status, we suggest downloading all 4 types and sending it with your application package.

 #1 Return Transcript

 Tax Return Transcripts show most line items from your tax return (Form 1040, 1040A, or 1040EZ) as it was originally filed, including any accompanying forms and schedules.

 This transcript does not reflect any changes you, your representative, or the IRS made after you filed your return.